Below are answers to frequently asked questions about Blue Kik in regards to the Log In, Sign Up, and access token processes.

 Since it was introduced a few months ago I have been analyzing the app and working on ways to enable Blue Kik to continue.

-As of 9/10/24, Blue Kik is capable of logging in and signing up as normal, and is the only app that is able to do so.
+As of 9/10/24, Blue Kik is capable of logging in and signing up as normal.

 In many cases, where registration is blocked on the Play Store version, Blue Kik will work.